BennyE/stellar-remove-expired-dspsk/README.md

 # stellar-remove-expired-dspsk
-A smaller helper script meant to run on an Alcatel-Lucent Enterprise OmniSwitch with AOS Release 8
+A small helper script meant to run on an Alcatel-Lucent Enterprise OmniSwitch with AOS Release 8

 # Usage
 - git clone the respository